QuentinWach/terra/README.md

 ---
 ## 🤝🏻 Contribute
+The plan is to:
+1. Implement various terrain generation algorithms and tools quickly in Python.
+2. Once we have a capable collection, optimize the performance for real-time and large scales.
+3. Create a GUI interface.

 **There is much to do!** At this point, Terra is pretty much just educational.
 But it doesn't have to be.
 Leave your mark and add to this Python library!
 You know how it goes.
 You found a bug?
 Add an issue.
 Any ideas for improvement or feeling the need to add more features?
 Clone the repository, make the changes, and submit a pull request, or...

 > **Leave a ⭐ to show your support!**